Chosen Identity Policy Information

 • Diploma name

-Campus Staff with an administrative need (e.g., police, health services, financial services; deans' office staff) will see both legal first name and chosen first name.
+Campus Staff with an administrative need (e.g., police, health services, financial services; deans' office staff) will see both legal name and chosen name.
 Similar to GPAs and other sensitive information, the staff are trained on the implications of this access.

 • Emergency contact forms